George Seldes: In Fact

 From 1940 to 1950, Seldes published a political newsletter, In Fact which originally had the full name In Fact: For the millions who want a free press and later In Fact: An Antidote for Falsehood in the Daily Press, "a four-page weekly compendium of news other newspapers wouldn't print."
 Washington Post editor and later press critic Ben Bagdikian and former New York Post reporter Victor Weingarten said, "When Seldes was no longer printed by the mainstream press, he was an important conduit to the journalistic community, who knew that there were flaws in the system, but often couldn't get printed in their own newspapers, because the press cannot be a watchdog on itself.
-So they fed stories critical of the press to Seldes"; Seldes himself said that more than 200 newspapermen gave him stories every week.
+So they fed stories critical of the press to Seldes."
+Seldes himself said that more than 200 newspapermen gave him stories every week.
 However, the most commonly used sources were government documents from the Congressional Report, the Federal Trade Commission (FTC), the Federal Communications Commission (FCC) and other specialized public resources, which were seldom relied upon by the mainstream media.
 At the height of its popularity it had a circulation of 176,000.

 One of the first articles published in the newsletter concerned the dangers of cigarette smoking.
 Seldes later explained that at the time, "The tobacco stories were suppressed by every major newspaper.
 For ten years we pounded on tobacco as being one of the only legal poisons you could buy in America."
-At a time when tobacco companies were major advertisers, Seldes discussed the contents of a study called, "Tobacco Smoking and Longevity", which he said had been suppressed since 1939.
-Throughout the 10-year run of In Fact, Seldes published more than 50 stories on the health effects of tobacco, and the cigarette industry's attempts and suppressing such news.
+At a time when tobacco companies were major advertisers, Seldes discussed the contents of a study, "Tobacco Smoking and Longevity," which he said had been suppressed since 1939.
+Throughout the 10-year run of In Fact, Seldes published more than 50 stories on the health effects of tobacco and the cigarette industry's attempts at suppressing such news.